-Our Mission Is To Help When And Where We Can
+Our Mission Is To Help For God’s Glory

 Not everyone is in a position to leave everything at a moment’s notice and go halfway across the world to help their neighbor in need.
 Sometimes, all you can do is watch the news, pray for those hit by such tragedy, and send support however you can.